You are here

 - The authority under which the IRB is established;

-- The relationship of the IRB to the VPR and other institutional leadership;
+- The relationship of the IRB to the IO and other institutional leadership;

 - The scope of its jurisdiction over human research conducted at the University of Michigan or by its faculty, staff or trainees;